-12.2 SSE3 PROGRAMMING ENVIRONMENT AND DATA TYPES
+12.1 PROGRAMMING ENVIRONMENT AND DATA TYPES

-The programming environment for using SSE3 extensions is unchanged from that shown in Figure 3-1 and Figure 11-1.
-SSE3 does not introduce new data types.
-XMM registers are used to operate on packed integer data, on single-precision floating-point data, or on double-precision floating-point data.
+The programming environment for using SSE3, SSSE3, and SSE4 is unchanged from those shown in Figure 3-1 and Figure 3-2.
+SSE3, SSSE3, and SSE4 do not introduce new data types.
+XMM registers are used to operate on packed integer data, single-precision floating-point data, or double-precision floating-point data.

-The x87 FPU is used for x87-style programming.
-The general registers are used by SSE3 instructions for thread synchronization.
+One SSE3 instruction uses the x87 FPU for x87-style programming.
+There are two SSE3 instructions that use the general registers for thread synchronization.
 The MXCSR register governs SIMD floating-point operations.
 Note, however, that the x87FPU control word does not affect the SSE3 instruction that is executed by the x87 FPU (FISTTP), other than by unmasking an invalid operand or inexact result exception.